 Once a reliable RF link has been established, the challenge becomes how to effectively transfer data across it.
 While a properly designed RF link provides reliable data transfer under most conditions, there are still distinct differences from a wired link that must be addressed.
-The LT Series is intended to be as transparent as possible and does not incorporate internal encoding or decoding, so a user has tremendous flexibility in how data is handled.
+Since the LR Series modules do not incorporate internal encoding or decoding, a user has tremendous flexibility in how data is handled.